Contrasting of China Biologic Products Holdings Inc. (CBPO) and Pluristem Therapeutics Inc. (NASDAQ:PSTI) | New Business Observer

 |-32.24%

-For the past year China Biologic Products Holdings Inc. has 26.37% stronger performance while Pluristem Therapeutics Inc. has -32.24% weaker performance.
+For the past year China Biologic Products Holdings Inc. had bullish trend while Pluristem Therapeutics Inc. had bearish trend.

 Summary

-China Biologic Products Holdings Inc. beats on 5 of the 6 factors Pluristem Therapeutics Inc.
+China Biologic Products Holdings Inc. beats Pluristem Therapeutics Inc. on 5 of the 6 factors.

 Pluristem Therapeutics Inc., together with its subsidiary, Pluristem Ltd., operates as a bio-therapeutics company in Israel.
 It focuses on the research, development, clinical trial, and manufacture of cell therapeutic products and related technologies for the treatment of various ischemic, inflammatory, and hematologic conditions, as well as autoimmune disorders.
 The company develops PLacental eXpanded (PLX) cell therapy products, including PLX-PAD cells, which is Phase III clinical trial for the treatment of critical limb ischemia (CLI) in patients ineligible for revascularization, recovery after surgery for femoral neck fracture, and acute radiation syndrome (ARS), as well as peripheral and cardiovascular, and orthopedic diseases.
 It also develops PLX-R18 cells that is in Phase I clinical trial for incomplete hematopoietic recovery following hematopoietic cell transplantation, as well as conducts various in-vivo studies for the evaluation of PLX-R18 for the treatment of ARS.
 The company has collaborative research agreement with the Berlin-Brandenburg Center for Regenerative Therapies; and a license and commercialization agreement for conducting clinical trials and commercialization of its PLX-PAD product in South Korea related to the treatment CLI and intermediate claudication.
 Pluristem Therapeutics Inc. was founded in 2001 and is based in Haifa, Israel.